ppsingh11/Cloud-using-python-and-docker/README.md

 # Software As a Service
 # Storage As a Service
 # Infrastructure As a Service
-# Plateform As a Service
+# Platform As a Service

 ###########################################################